zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 Uses Eureka metadata for direct routing to a service based on the service ID

 * **Multiple API ML Instances**
-Uses Eureka metadata for service discovery and load balancing.
+Uses Eureka metadata for service discovery and load balancing

 **Implementation Details**
 Routing configuration is defined in Eureka metadata.